Lindsey Normington

-Early life
+Early life and education

 Normington grew up in Rockford, Michigan.
-At age 7, she saw a high school production of Little Shop of Horrors which inspired her to perform in plays and musicals all throughout her childhood and teenage years.
-She graduated from Grand Valley State University (GVSU) in 2018, where she played Sally Bowles in a college production of Cabaret.
+At age seven, she saw a high school production of Little Shop of Horrors which inspired her to perform in plays and musicals all throughout her childhood and teenage years.
+She graduated from Grand Valley State University in 2018, where she played Sally Bowles in a college production of Cabaret.

 Career

 In 2018, as a senior at GVSU, she created a one-person show called Figurehead that was an official selection at the 2019 United Solo Festival in New York City, where she earned the award of Best Emerging Actress.

 In 2023, Normington co-directed the narrative short How To (Without A Doubt) Get Rich And Famous In LA that won the Open Projector Night award from the Grand Rapids Film Society.

-Normington has appeared on television as a background dancer in The Idol and Blindspotting, in music videos for Five Finger Death Punch, Ghost, girl in red and She Past Away, as well as a lead actress in several short films.
+Normington has appeared on television as a background dancer in The Idol and Blindspotting, in music videos for Five Finger Death Punch, Ghost, Girl in Red, and She Past Away, as well as a lead actress in several short films.
 In 2024, she played a supporting role in Anora.
 In 2025, she had speaking roles in the HBO series Hacks and the CBS series Elsbeth and was added to the cast of Margot's Got Money Troubles.

 Labor organizing

-In 2023, she played an active role in organizing the only unionized strip club in the United States, the Star Garden in Hollywood.
+In 2023, she played an active role in organizing the only unionized strip club in the United States at the time, the Star Garden in North Hollywood.